Table of Contents

 Cons of Filing Bankruptcy

 • Some debts may remain: While you may be able to discharge most unsecured debt, other debt can’t be wiped out.
-You must still pay child support and alimony, tax liens, and student loans.
+You must still pay child support, tax liens, and student loans, for example.

-• You could lose assets of value: Depending on which type of bankruptcy you qualify for, your income, and how much equity you have in your assets, you could lose personal or business items of value that must be sold off to pay creditors.
+• You could lose assets of value: Depending on which type of bankruptcy you qualify for, your income, and how much equity you have in your assets, you might lose personal or business items of value if they must be sold to pay creditors.

 Here’s a look at the pros and cons of filing for Chapter 7 bankruptcy at a glance: